MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-change-history.md

 This topic lists new and updated topics in the [Storage](storage.md) documentation for Windows Server.

-> If you're looking for update history for Windows Server, see [Windows 10 and Windows Server 2016 update history](https://support.microsoft.com/help/4000825/windows-10-and-windows-server-2016-update-history).
+> If you're looking for update history for Windows Server, see [Windows 10 and Windows Server 2019 update history](https://support.microsoft.com/help/4464619) or [Windows Server 2016 update history](https://support.microsoft.com/help/4000825/windows-10-and-windows-server-2016-update-history).

 ## June 2019